-We’ve written before about how to format your email newsletter and how to get it opened, but all the trappings and trimmings of a great newsletter won’t mean a thing if you don’t have valuable content to offer your audience.
-But what kind of content should you have in your newsletter?
-What sorts of things should you be putting in your newsletter to keep your nonprofit’s audience in touch and interested?
+We’ve written before about how to format your email newsletter, get it opened and build a strategy, but all the trappings and trimmings of a great nonprofit newsletter won’t mean a thing if you don’t have valuable content to offer your audience.

 It is a newsletter after all.
 What has your nonprofit been up to?
 Have you reached a goal, hosted an event, expanded your operation?
 Have you revised your mission statement or altered how you use donations?
 Share your obstacles.
 Share your success stories.

 But keep your readers in mind.
 Past donors want to hear about how their money is making a difference.
-Past volunteers might want to hear about further opportunities to get involved.
+Volunteers want to hear about programs or events that they invested their time in to help them succeed.
 Tailor your news updates to the audience you’re writing for.